jundalisay/superb/content/en/superphysics/principles/chapter-07.md

-The [previous post](/superphysics/principles/idea) talked about ideas and feelings, as subdivisions of experience:
+We said that ideas and feelings are subdivisions of experience:

 - experiencer
 - experience
   - feelings
   - ideas

+Experiences are powered by 2 Forces:
-The Negative Force leads to experiences, while the Positive leads to the understanding of those experiences.
+- The Negative Force leads to experiences
+- The Positive leads to the understanding of those experiences

 But what about the experiencer or the mind that experiences those ideas and feelings?